How Long Does Conveyancing Take?

 How Long Does Conveyancing Take When Selling a House?

-Conveyancing when selling a house can take less time than when you’re buying as there are less stages to the process for the seller to follow.
+The conveyancing process for selling a house can take less time than when you’re buying as there are less stages to the process for the seller to follow.

 The main stage to the process for the seller is for their conveyancer to put together the draft contract paperwork and then answer any Pre-Contract Enquiries raised by the buyer’s conveyancer.
 If this stage can be undertaken quickly, then it will help with the speed of the transaction.